Looking for support for your finance function? Book a time with an expert.

 Strategic advantages include:

-• Full access to subsidiary profits and cash flow
+• Full access to the subsidiary’s profits and cash flows

 Common applications: